albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 - Center of MSA diagrams (small circle).
 - Start and end of a measurement line (circle and cross).
 - Runway threshold point (small circle) for airport traffic patterns.
-- Holding fix (small triangle) of a user holding.
+- Holding fix (small triangle) of an user holding.

 .. _mouse-clicks-modifiers: